 iii) The number of Dragons entered for any series is the total number of Dragons who have ranked as starters on any of the completed races in that series.

-- iv) A Dragon whose helm/crew are undertaking MYC duties, shall be awarded average points for the race that cannot be sailed, then RRS A 10 (b) will apply.
+iv) Redress – a Dragon whose helm/crew are undertaking rostered MYC duties, shall be eligible to receive average points for the race that cannot be sailed, then RRS A 10 (b) will apply.

 8) Trophies and scoring

 a) In the event that an open Regatta takes place on a Saturday, any races completed that day will not count towards the long series event.

 i) ‘Silver Irish Bowl’ presented by the Medway Yacht Club for the first placed boat.

 ii) The Deuxieme Prix’ presented by Ron Hollands Esq. in 1957 for the second best placed boat.